How Often Should You See Your Personal Trainer?

 Let’s use the example of the wedding again, and let’s imagine my client has six weeks before the big day.
 That’s not a ton of time, but it should be possible to lose a good few pounds.
 In this situation, as we are trying to achieve a great deal in a short time frame, I would suggest training three to four times per week, with several sessions completed on their own.

 Now, for a completely different example, let’s say my client was looking to run a marathon for the very first time.
-This kind of endurance event requires considerable training to avoid injury, and athletic training to make sure the body is working as efficiently as possible during the run.
+This kind of endurance event requires considerable training to avoid injury, and athletic training to make sure their body is working as efficiently as possible during the run.

 I would ask them to give me at least six months’ notice of an event like this to give us time to fully prepare and would advise them to train with me at least twice per week to go through strength and conditioning work as well as biomechanics assessment and training.